jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/type-and-arithmetic.rst

 There are opportunities for optimisation, spotting when a type does not define any slots in a particular sub-table, and using a shared constant.
-Some care will also required over whether and when a type actually allows slots to be redefined.
+Some care will be required over whether and when a type actually allows slots to be redefined.
-CPython recognises this distinction between built-in types and "heap types", but where a type is allocated is not really the issue.
+CPython makes this distinction between built-in types and "heap types", but where a type is allocated is not really the issue.
 Appropriate visibility of mutators and validity checks will be needed.
 For now, all our types admit modification of their slots.